How to Build a Successful eCommerce Business: 3 Strategies that Work

 Successful eCommerce businesses place the consumer at the centre of every digital touchpoint.
 A consumer-centric journey is not just about guiding shoppers from the landing page to checkout; it’s about understanding motivations, expectations, and preferred engagement methods.

-Customers expect seamless, personalised experiences that align with their buying needs.
-And if your retail (or B2B) site does not meet these needs, he/she will try to reach you for help, or, more commonly, move on to your competitor.
+Customers expect seamless, personalised experiences that align with their own buying needs.
+And if your retail (or B2B) site does not meet these needs, the consumer will try to reach you for help, or, more commonly, move on to your competitor.

 Why do you think LLMs like ChatGPT are popular?
 It’s because an entire information-gathering and buying journey can be conducted on a single screen (interface), where the consumer can ask multiple questions and receive highly relevant responses.